giraldiego/NOIR/SETUP.md

 1. To Launch the game select SKSE in MO2 and hit launch, there you can also create MO2 shortcuts to automatically launch linked binaries trough MO2.
 1. Your MO2 Setup is now ready to start modding/ playing the NOIR experience.

-## Experience XP System (experimental)
+## Experience XP System (optional)

-If you want to try a different experience system, enable these three mods in MO2:
+If you want to try a different experience system, left enable these three mods in MO2:

 ![image](images/image1.png)

-If you want the default Skyrim/Requiem experience system, let them disabled.
+If you want the default Skyrim/Requiem experience system, disable them.

 - In Summary, you won’t level up for skill, but for quests, exploration and killing.
 - I buffed the grinding skills (Alchemy, Smithing, Enchanting) at low level because I found them boring to level up.